araobp/odl-app/doc/CHAPTER2.md

 Is this MD-SAL API still valid? https://git.opendaylight.org/gerrit/#/c/12912/9

-Is MD-SAL right architecture from a view point of transaction/rollback for networking equipment configuration?
-Does it support multi-generation config backup?
+Is MD-SAL architecture right from a view point of transaction/rollback for networking equipment configuration?

-I am not sure for what use cases OpenDaylight is really useful...
-Maybe, coodination/orchestration of multiple SDN controllers???

 ##Your SDN controller is sort of a southbound plugin for MD-SAL